Well, I was certainly wrong about this prediction..

 Everyone was getting their information either from the Ministry-authorized version printed in the Daily Prophet, those hypothetical subversive broadsheets, or the word-of-mouth testimony of what he stood for as filtered by the people whose families he had already signed up.

 He wasn’t even out there leading his own troops on their raids.
 He lets other people take the physical risks.
 If you weren’t a follower you had practically zilch likelihood of ever coming face-to-face with him.
 Unless he decided to target you personally.
-He wasn’t any kind of a public figure, he was the never-seen bogyman under the bed.
+He wasn’t ANY kind of a public figure, he was the never-seen bogyman under the bed.

 • • • •